Is a Leaking Air Conditioner Dangerous?

 • Decreasing breakdowns

-A dirty air filter can restrict airflow, make the coil very cold and freeze it.
-As the coil defrosts, it can overwhelm the drain pan.
+A dirty air filter can restrict airflow, make the coil extremely cold and freeze it.
+As the coil melts, it can overwhelm the drain pan.
 We suggest inspecting your air filter if you haven’t changed it lately and your air conditioner is leaking water indoors.

-If this doesn’t resolve the problem, your drain pan may be rusty or have a broken condensate pump.
-Getting a new pan or pump requires a pro, so call us at 623-208-6444 for assistance.
+If this doesn’t resolve the issue, your drain pan might be rusty or have a malfunctioning condensate pump.
+Getting a new pan or pump requires a pro, so contact us at 623-208-6444 for help.

 Why Is My Air Conditioner Leaking Freon?

-Your air conditioner uses coolant to transfer heat.
-If your air conditioner was put in before 2011, it likely uses R-22 Freon.
-Over time, chemicals in Freon can eat through metal and cause leaks.
+Your air conditioner needs coolant to move heat.
+If your air conditioner was installed before 2011, it likely uses R-22 Freon.
+Over time, chemicals in Freon can eat through metal and create leaks.

 • Bubbling or hissing noises by the air conditioner